Acknowledgements

 University of Washington

-- T Jens Feeley was a meticulous project manager for the first 4 years and now works for NASA.
+- T Jens Feeley was a meticulous project manager for the first 4 years.

-- Heather Larsen and Ashley Watson skillfully trained and supervised several generations of undergraduate research fellows, including David Roberts.
+- Heather Larsen, Ashley Jochim, Asaph Glosser and Shauna Fisher skillfully trained and supervised several generations of undergraduate research fellows.
+Several fellows in particular, deserve thanks, including David Roberts, Sean Freeder, and Chad Johnson.

 University of Colorado